Udit101/globetrotter/README.md

     *   Visit your deployed Netlify frontend URL (e.g., `https://your-site-name.netlify.app`).
     *   Play the game to make sure everything is working correctly.

 ## Features

-*   Presents random clue about a chosen destination.
+*   Presents a random clue about a chosen destination.
 *   Allows users to select from multiple possible destination answers.
 *   Provides immediate feedback after answering (correct/incorrect).
 *   Includes a 'Next' button to load a different random destination.